What Do You Really Need When Going Hiking?

 No matter what the time of year, dress in layers (or at least pack some extra cold-weather clothes in your bag).
 The tops of mountains and the interiors of caves are chilly all year round!
 Start with a lightweight tank or t-shirt in a moisture-wicking fabric to keep you cool and comfy.
 Then add a fleece sweatshirt or a long-sleeved t-shirt on top if your arms get cold so you can enjoy your hike without shivering.

-Even if the weatherman is calling for a perfectly sunny day, remember to pack some rain gear just in case.
+Even if the weatherman is calling for a perfectly sunny day, remember to pack some rain gear (like this cute jacket at Moosejaw) just in case.
 Ponchos are great because they fold up super small to fit into your backpack.
 On the other hand, a waterproof, breathable jacket works even better at keeping you safe from the elements.
-You won’t get all sweaty and gross but you won’t be soaked with rainwater, either.
+You won't get all sweaty and gross but you won't be soaked with rainwater, either.

 Hiking can take a lot out of you in no time at all.
 That's why packing plenty of nutritious, energy-boosting snacks is key to a hiking trip of any length.
 Whether you choose to buy ready-made snacks or prepare your own at home, make sure you pack more than you think you'll need.
 Running out of food during an emergency makes a bad situation even worse!

 Of all the things you need when going hiking, water is at the tippy-top of the list.
 As a general rule, try to pack between 2 and 4 liters of water per person for a summertime hike.
-If you’re a heavy sweater or it is crazy hot outside, bring even more to be safe.
-Though carrying all that liquid can feel heavy on your back, you’ll be thankful you have it after sweating for hours.
+That's around 68 to 135 fluid ounces.
+If you're a heavy sweater or it is crazy hot outside, bring even more to be safe.
+Though carrying all that liquid can feel heavy on your back, you'll be thankful you have it after sweating for hours.

 - Bandages (both stick-on and the wrap-around kind) and gauze